emranxec/KeepLearning/README.md

 }
 ```
 ----
-### Q. when to used native query & hibernate query?
+### Q. when to use native query & hibernate query?
 ###### You do not need to create a native query unless you want to.

 > JPQL eventually is translated into SQL by the framework but the framework lets you call the native query also.